antonioIannotta/LSS-documentation/docs/index.md

 * **What does it happen if a user occupies a parking slot after the stop end?**\
 In the first version of the system nothing.
 In future expansions of the system, where a fee will be requested to park, the fee will be higher (maybe 5x) if they don't remove the vehicle after the stop end.

+#### Mockups
+The development team created mockups of the frontend based on the information collected during the interview.
+These mock-ups were then reviewed and discussed by the team to ensure their accuracy.
+It is also possible to find a navigable prototype of the GUI [here](https://www.figma.com/proto/qgRlc0HsejXutHe3X2PEs6/Smart-Parking?page-id=0%3A1&node-id=1-1022&viewport=-255%2C4%2C0.76&scaling=min-zoom&starting-point-node-id=1%3A1022).
 ### Ubiquitous language
 After completing the previous step of knowledge crunching, a dictionary was created with the aim of establishing a common language for the entire system's development.
 The dictionary comprises the following terms: